What is Sepasoft Batch Procedure?

 Tasks become naturally organized into recipe authoring and equipment phase configuration, which can bring more skills to the project as recipe authors and control systems engineers specialize in their independent roles.

-Batch Procedure separates product definitions and recipes/procedures from production equipment capabilities providing the flexibility to:
+The Batch Procedure process-model subdivides product definitions and recipes/procedures from the capabilities of production equipment.
+Doing this provides the flexibility to:

 - Make multiple products with the same equipment.

 - Use different equipment to produce the same product.

 A phase is a building block.
 Phases can define materials, procedural parameters and equipment parameters.
 You can reuse building blocks across recipes and procedures.